bccfilkom-be/bccli/README.md

 └── infra/
     └── mysql.go
 ```
-You can use the --database flag with other options like postgres or mariadb to scaffold the corresponding setup.
+You can choose antother database like postgres or mariadb to scaffold the corresponding setup.
 ## License
 This repository is licensed under the [MIT License](LICENSE).